 Body Image and Coping in Head and Neck Cancer

 Head and neck cancer surgery can cause great changes in facial appearance depending on the extent of surgery needed to remove the cancer.
-This can be particularly hard, as our face is the window to the rest of our being; our behavior, temperament, personality and sense of just who we are.
-From eye rolling, to sticking out your tongue in disgust, to smiling-our face is a vehicle of emotion.
-It is often the first part of us seen, and can leave a lasting impression.
+This can be particularly hard, as our face is the window to the rest of our being; our behavior, temperament, personality, and sense of just who we are.
+From eye-rolling to sticking out your tongue in disgust, to smiling-our face is a vehicle of emotion.
+It is often the first part of us seen and can leave a lasting impression.

-Patients may also experience changes to their speech and need to learn new ways to communicate.
+Patients may also experience changes in their speech and need to learn new ways to communicate.
 Patients additionally may face not being able to eat “normal” food or “normally’ as they did before their cancer diagnosis and treatment.
 They may now rely on tube feedings to sustain themselves nutritionally.

-- Finally, prepare your “elevator speech.”
-This is the speech you give when someone asks you about the changes to your appearance, your speech or your eating habits.
+- Prepare your “elevator speech.”
+This is the speech you give when someone asks you about the changes to your appearance, your speech, or your eating habits.
 Practice your speech with supportive caregivers and family members.
 If you are not able to speak or are concerned about people understanding your different speech abilities, have your elevator speech printed on a card you can hand to someone or ask for an occupational therapy referral to help with other adaptive communication devices and tools.

 Once you have become more accustomed to your “new normal,” give back to others coping with head and neck cancers who could benefit from your experience and expertise in coping with changes in appearance.
-Peer support is empowering and helps to counter isolation, distress and sadness.
+Peer support is empowering and helps to counter isolation, distress, and sadness.

 There is no one size fits all approach to coping with these changes.
 Do what works for you, which may mean trying different methods.